xyderos/concurrency/src/context/readme.md

 When the computer supports multiple sets of granularities, the __compiler decides the actual granularity of a program__ by the instructions it produces. __This means that if you bring a 64 bit granule and you have an eight bit granule in the code, the operation is not atomic__

 3) __System granularity__

 * The OS should be responsible to provide __persistent granularity on the default settings the compiuler uses when generating object files__

+__In a multithreaded app, accessing concurrently data can exist  within the same granule can lead to word tearing__

+* update parts of it when this is a byte, word etc
+* The applications granularity is bigger than the granule you modify

+eg strcuts, unions, arrays

+* C can provide alignments

+Workarounds:

+_By changing the data_

+1) Add padding or wide data members to align to granularity
+2) Use the systems __actual granularity__

+_By keeping the data_

+1) __Use volatile to arrays or shared members of a struct__, and compile with __-strong-volatile__

+__You will then instruct the compiler access the data as atomic operations__

+__Use one mutex per data object__

+### __If a library lacks thread safety__

+1) Add a mutex to each block of unsafe code
+2) Use the global lock __pthread_lock_global_np()__ whenever calling unsafe routines
+2) Copy or use any static data the unsafe function provides